 Long season dates-and the ability to hunt almost every hunting unit in Utah make sportsman permits the most prized permits offered to Utah's public hunters.

 Only Utah residents can apply for sportsman permits.
-See the adjacent information box to learn more.
+See the information box above to learn more.